Wednesday, March 31, 2010

 Sanhedrin 15 – Appraisals

-All cases of capital crimes require the Small Sanhedrin of twenty three judges.
+All cases of capital crimes require the Small Sanhedrin of twenty-three judges.
 If an animal is involved, like in the cases of sodomy, or when an animal kills a human, the animal is judged by the court of twenty-three, similar to human cases.

 Sanhedrin 14 – The Decapitation of the Calf

 Measuring which town is nearest has to be carried out by three judges, members of the Great Sanhedrin.
-The decapitation of the calf is then performed by the court of the town which is nearest.
+The decapitation of the calf is then performed by the court of the town that is nearest.

-talking allegorically about the members of the Sanhedrin, who sat in a semicircle.
+the members of the Sanhedrin, who sat in a semicircle.